Pet Restrictions in Effect March 15 through Labor Day

 In 2004, Fire Island National Seashore recorded its peak visitation figure of 975,236.

 It is estimated that more than 2.2 million people annually come to Fire Island, either into one of the 17 Fire Island communities, on waters surrounding the island, or to one of the national seashore facilities.
-(See Impact of the Atlantic Ocean Beaches to the Economy of Suffolk County, May 13, 2003, page 4-14)

 The National Park Service Social Science Division produces a number of reports and publications, including its Money Generation Model (MGM) Reports, which summarize the economic benefits to local communities from national park visitation and payroll.

 The NPS Social Science Program also oversees an annual Visitor Survey Card Project, conducted by the University of Idaho, Park Studies Unit (UI PSU) at many NPS areas, including Fire Island National Seashore.

 Did You Know?